-- 1. CONCEPTS: Competition, market (geographical and product), perfect competition, monopoly, oligopoly, competition policy and competition law. - 2.
-PURPOSE OF COMPETITION POLICY AND LAW: THEORIES Competition and Regulation, Classical theory, Neo-Classical theory, Chicago School, the Neo Austrian School and Harvard School. - 3.
-HISTORY OF REGULATION OF COMPETITION IN INDIA Constitutional vision of social justice, Sachar Committee, MRTP Act-Salient features and its amendment in 1991, Raghavan Committee Report, Competition Act 2002.
-Fundamental basis of competition policy in India in comparison with Anti-trust law and anti-cartel law, - 4.
-REGULATION OF COMPETITION IN MARKET UNDER COMPETITION ACT, 2002 In the background of MRTP Act, US and UK Law: (i)Anticompetitive Agreements-Horizontal and vertical restraints(ii) Abuse of Dominant Position(iii) Regulation of combination Penalties and Damages - 5.
-REGULATORY STRUCTURE (i) COMPETITION COMMISSION OF INDIA: Original Provision under the Competition Act 2002 and the controversy, the amendment in 2007 and the bifurcation; constitution of the CCI, powers and functions, jurisdiction of the CCI; adjudication and appeals; independence and accountability of the CCI and its members. (ii) DIRECTOR GENERAL (iii) CCI & OTHER REGULATORY BODIES COMPETITION ADVOCACYAN INTERNATIONAL COMPETITION LAW Competition Agreement under WTO Future initiatives, challenges.Legislations MRTP Act Competition Act, 2002.
+1. CONCEPTS: Competition, market (geographical and product), perfect competition, monopoly, oligopoly, competition policy and competition law.

+2.PURPOSE OF COMPETITION POLICY AND LAW: THEORIES -Competition and Regulation, Classical theory, Neo-Classical theory, Chicago School, the Neo Austrian School and Harvard School.

+3.HISTORY OF REGULATION OF COMPETITION IN INDIA - Constitutional vision of social justice, Sachar Committee, MRTP Act-Salient features and its amendment in 1991, Raghavan Committee Report, Competition Act, 2002.
+Fundamental basis of competition policy in India in comparison with Anti-trust law and anti-cartel law,

+4.REGULATION OF COMPETITION IN MARKET UNDER COMPETITION ACT, 2002: In the background of MRTP Act, US and UK Law: Anticompetitive Agreements-Horizontal and vertical restraints - Abuse of Dominant Position -Regulation of combination - Penalties and Damages 5.
+REGULATORY STRUCTURE - (i) COMPETITION COMMISSION OF INDIA: Original Provision under the Competition Act, 2002 and the controversy, the amendment in 2007 and the bifurcation; constitution of the CCI, powers and functions, jurisdiction of the CCI; adjudication and appeals; independence and accountability of the CCI and its members - DIRECTOR GENERAL - CCI & OTHER REGULATORY BODIES - COMPETITION ADVOCACY - AN INTERNATIONAL COMPETITION LAW - Competition Agreement under WTO - Future initiatives, challenges - Legislations - MRTP Act - Competition Act, 2002

-- 1. Competition Law in India T.Ramappa. - 2.
-Competition Act, 2002- Law and Practice.
+1. Competition Law in India - T.Ramappa.

+2. Competition Act, 2002- Law and Practice.
 Suresh T.Vishwanathan.